IlyaSemenov/graphql-orm/packages/objection-graphql-resolver/README.md

   posts {
     id
     text
-    # will use subquery if requested
+    # will use withGraphFetched("author") if requested
     author {
       name
     }